MatulaDesign/chipper/README.md

 # Chipper

-Chipper is a micro state-management tool aimed at perfect (for me 🤡 ) developer experience and idiot-proof 🙈 🙉 🙊 (because I need it) API.<br>
+Chipper is a minimalistic state-management tool aimed at perfect (for me 🤡 ) developer experience and idiot-proof 🙈 🙉 🙊 (because I need it) API.<br>

 Chipper is my personal experiment.
 I needed to learn about classes and observables.
 Context API has been great for me in all my personal projects, but using observables solves more problems.